Syrian Republican Guard

 The Syrian Republican Guard (SRG) (Note: الحرس الجمهوري السوري), also known as the Presidential Guard, is the primary security unit in the Syrian Army.
 Prior to the fall of the Assad regime, it reportedly consisted of 60,000 guardsmen.
 It was composed of two mechanized divisions with its main purpose to protect the capital of Syria, Damascus, from any foreign or domestic threats.
-The Republican Guard was also the only Syrian military unit allowed within the capital, prior to the civil war.
-It was designed to defend the President as well as the major presidential and strategic institutions, including the presidential palaces.
+The Republican Guard was also the only Syrian military unit allowed within the capital prior to the civil war.

+The SRG was primarily used to protect the President as well as major government buildings in the capital, including the presidential palace.

 History

 The Guard was formed in 1976 after the Syrian invasion of Lebanon, during the Lebanese Civil War, to protect the then Syrian president Hafez al-Assad.
 Major General Adnan Makhlouf commanded the Guard from 1976 until 1997.
-The Republican Guard is used mostly to protect top Syrian government officials from any external threats and to serve as a counter-weight to the other powerful Syrian Army formations near the capital, the 4th Mechanized Division, the 3rd Armoured Division, and the 14th Special Forces (Airborne) Division.
+The Republican Guard was used mostly to protect top Syrian government officials from any external threats and to serve as a counter-weight to the other powerful Syrian Arab Army formations near the capital, the 4th Mechanized Division, the 3rd Armoured Division, and the 14th Special Forces (Airborne) Division.
 Many members of the Assad family have served in the Republican Guard.
 The former president Bashar al-Assad was a Colonel, and was given control of a brigade.
 His younger brother Maher was also a Colonel in the Republican Guard.

 Syrian Civil War

-Under the Assad regime
+Under the Ba'athist regime

 At the beginning of the Syrian civil war, the Republican Guard kept out of the conflict, with only the regular Syrian Armed Forces fighting.
 In June 2012, the Republican Guard clashed with rebels near its housing compounds and bases in the suburbs of Qudsaya and al-Hamah, about 8 kilometers from central Damascus.

 The unit had been accused by Human Rights Watch of engaging in human rights abuses during the conflict.
 In 2012, Republican guard units played an important role in repelling opposition offensives on Damascus and Aleppo.
 Later in 2012, Republican Guard units were deployed to government bases in the North and East of the country, in order to bolster and stiffen the resistance against rebel advances.
 400 Syrian Republican Guard fighters were reportedly called in as reinforcements during the Battle of Al-Hasakah.

 The 103rd Brigade reportedly operated in the Latakia province where (in 2013) it assisted other pro-government units in stopping opposition assaults on the Alawite heartland during 2013 Latakia offensive.
 The brigade also reportedly participated in offensive operations which partially expelled rebels from the Latakia province.